quantum-tinkerer/pymablock/docs/source/index.md

 expensive steps of the algorithms for large Hamiltonians.
 _Pymablock_ can efficiently construct an effective Hamiltonian of a small subspace even when the full Hamiltonian is a sparse matrix that is too costly to diagonalize.
-This functionality is provided by the `implicit` function.
+This functionality is provided by the {autolink}`~pymablock.block_diagonalization.implicit` function.
 It exploits the low rank structure of $U$, and by using the sparse solver [MUMPS](https://mumps-solver.org/index.php) to compute the Green's function.